care1es5/project/Overthewire/Natas/natas3.md

 ![Natas 3](Images/Natas3-1.png)

-It says "even google will not find this" which means it included "disallowed" facotr in robots txt.
+It says "even google will not find this" which means it included "disallowed" factor in robots txt.

 For more information about robots.txt: <http://www.robotstxt.org/robotstxt.html>